shopware/meteor/docs/docs/guide/5_internals/how-it-works.md

 # How it works

-The Admin Extension SDK provides wrapper methods for a better development experience.
+The Meteor Admin SDK provides wrapper methods for a better development experience.
 It abstracts and hides the more complex logic behind a simple API.
 This makes it easier for app and plugin developers to create their solutions and focus on their business instead of caring about the technical details.